Ancient History / Post-Mauryan Era

 kingdom, also sometimes called Pahlava kingdom.
 It was ruled over by the Gondopharid dynasty, the name derived from its founder, Gondophares I.

 Indo-Parthian Kingdom and its History

-Gondophares I was the founder and the most famous ruler of Indo-Parthian kingdom.
+- King Gondophares I is the founder of Parthian dynasty in India and is the most famous ruler of Indo-Parthian kingdom.
 According to Syrian texts, he was converted to

 Christianity but it is still disputed.

 On Gondophares coins, he called himself as the "King of kings".
 This indicates that Indo-Parthian empire was having a